 Smyth is an internationally recognized expert on press freedom, journalist security and related matters.
 He has testified before the U.S. House and Senate, the Organization of American States, and the International Commission of Jurists.
 Frank has appeared on CNN, CNN en Español, MSNBC, ABC News, Fox News, Reuters Television, Public Broadcasting Service “News Hour with Jim Lehrer,”Canadian Broadcasting Corporation, National Public Radio “Fresh Air with Terry Gross,” PRI’s “The World,” C-Span, BBC, BBC Arabic, Radio France Internationale, Al Jazeera English, Al Jazeera Arabic, Al Arabiya, Alhurra, “Democracy Now!”, WBAI New York, Pacifica, KPFA San Francisco and WNYC New York.
-Frank has also spoken at forums in cities including Washington, Philadelphia, New York, San Diego, Doha, Berlin, Bonn, Rome, Tonsberg (Norway) and Erbil (Iraq).
-In 2011 Smyth made a video presentation on journalist security in Spanish for a conference in Guatemala City.
+Frank has also spoken at forums in cities including Washington, Philadelphia, New York, San Diego, Doha, Berlin, Bonn, Rome, Tonsberg (Norway), Erbil (Iraq), and in Spanish via video to Guatemala City.

-Frank is a graduate of the Johns Hopkins University School of Advanced International Studies, and of Boston College.
-He also continues to work as a journalist and is an MSNBC Contributor.
+Frank is a graduate of the Johns Hopkins University School of Advanced International Studies and Boston College.
+He also continues to work as a journalist for outlets like Mother Jones, and has been a frequent, on-air contributor about the gun lobby on MSNBC.
 Read more about Frank here.

 Mark Basil is security awareness and surveillance detection director of Global Journalist Security.
 Mark has nearly 20 years experience as a security professional acquiring extensive knowledge of both U.S. government and private sector practices.
 He served for 10 years in the United States Secret Service, including in the anti-terrorism mission where he coordinated covert protection for world leaders and was active in National Special Security Events.
 He initiated many projects for a unique, tactical program element.
 Mark performed security surveys and vulnerability assessments for Secret Service protectees and was selected as the liaison for his unit with Air Force Office of Special Investigations and the United States Coast Guard in conjunction with joint protective operations.
 Mark is an industry CPP Certified Protection Professional.
 His areas of expertise include: Surveillance Detection and Counter-Surveillance; Threat Analysis, Security Audits and Vulnerability Assessments; and Strategic Program Development, Personal Protection, and Security Management.